- Boost / fuel controlled, variable injection

 Furthermore, the Boost Cooler doesn't create an intake restriction like an intercooler, and unlike race gas, it reduces intake air temps up to 60°C and improves charge air density too.

-More Power by Boost CoolerWith the Boost Cooler, you can achieve up to 10% extra power for suction engines.
-The optimal cooling compensates for power losses at higher outside temperatures.
+More Power by Boost CoolerWith the Boost Cooler, you can achieve up to 25% extra power in every super- and turbocharged engine with traditional EFI (manifold fuel injection).
+The optimal cooling compensates also power losses at higher outside temperatures.
 In addition, deposits in the combustion chamber and intake manifold are reduced.

 116 Octane Race Gas PerformanceWater or water/methanol is injected into the intake air using the patented high-pressure pump.
 The evaporation mist achieves extremely effective intake air and intercooling, whereby, among other things, an uncontrolled combustion ("knocking") is prevented.
 The effect is demonstrably comparable with 116 octane racing gasoline.

-Boost Cooler® Stage 3 - taylored for your needs
+Boost Cooler Stage 3 EFI - taylored for your needs

-The Stage 3 DI DST has been designed for any Direct Injected engine (like VAG T/FSI, Peugeot THP) and creates a 2D injection map based off boost and fuel pressure sensor voltage (on VAG vehicles, "G247" fuel pressure sensor).
+The Stage 3 EFI DST has been designed for any EFI (electronic fuel injected) engine and creates a 2D injection map based of boost and the gasoline fuel injector pulse width.

 Dual Stage Technology